eksperimental/beam_meta/README.md

 ## Development

-Install the repository locally.
-You can run the validations by running:
+Run `git clone` install the repository locally.
+You can run the following tasks by running:

-`mix validate` which is an alias for:

-- `mix format --check-formatted`
-- `mix deps.unlock --check-unused`
-- `mix compile --warnings-as-errors`
-- `mix dialyzer`
+- `mix setup`
-- `mix docs`
+- `mix validate`
-- `mix credo`
+- `mix all`

 Run tests by executing:
 `mix test`